Ammara-Kooliane/Kaggle-Competitions/Predict_number_rent_bike/README.md

-# Titanic: Machine Learning from Disaster
-## Predict survival on the Titanic
+# Predict the number of bike rent from a sharing bike system

 In this challenge, we are asked to predict the number of bike rent per hour in the city (count variable).